Southall Travel

 1 Cusco

-Bienvenido!
+Bienvenidos!
 Welcome to Peru.
-If you Bienvenido!
+Your Bienvenidos!
 Welcome to Peru.
+Your adventure officially begins in Cusco with a welcome meeting at 2 pm, where you'll meet your trip leader and fellow travellers.
 If you arrive early, there is lots to see and do in this beautiful country!
-Your adventure begins in Cusco with a welcome meeting at 2 pm where you'll meet your trip leader and fellow travellers.
-After, get acquainted with this charming city and its intriguing blend of cultures on a leader-led walking tour.
-Check out some of Cusco's main attractions, as well as its lesser-known sights, such as the Qoricancha temple, San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
-Tonight is free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.
+You could even drop into Casa Intrepid – within the historic walls of House Casanova Lastarria, this sanctuary for travellers is housed in a building dating back to the 1500s, featuring Inca interiors.
+Here, you can recharge with a coca tea, coffee or refill your water bottle.
+You can also use this space to plan your next move or take a breather from the hustle and bustle outside.
+After the meeting, get acquainted with the city on a leader-led walking tour.
+Check out some of Cusco's main attractions like the Qoricancha temple, San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
+In the evening, visit Casa Intrepid for your trek briefing, then you are free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.

 Included Activities